Essad Toptani: Exile and the Treaty of Niš

 Toptani's rule was not stable because of the First World War.
 At the end of 1914, Essad secretly agreed with the Greek government to support the annexation of the southern provinces, known to Greeks as Northern Epirus, to the Kingdom of Greece.
 During the Serbian army’s retreat through Albania in 1915, troops under Toptani's command gave support and protection to the Serbian column where possible.
+When Austria-Hungary occupied much of central and northern Albania, Toptani fled to France and later to England and promoted himself as the representative for Albania.